pixelbrackets/mattermost-poll/README.md

 ## Usage

-- Type the slash command, followed by the poll title, followed by all options
+- Type the slash command, followed by the poll title, followed by all answers
-- Separete the title and each option with spaces
+- Separete the title and each answer with spaces
 - use quotes to include spaces in a string

-Create a poll with a title and four options
+Create a poll with a title and four answers
 ```
 /poll supper soup salad "taco and burito" burger
 ```